open-telemetry/community/docs/project-backlog.md

 * **Contributing Reviewer**: Person who provides feedback on an PR but whose Approval is not necessarily needed to merge the PR.

 ## SLAs
-We value having a responsive backlog.
-To make it clear, we have
+We value having a responsive backlog, and have response SLAs for each role.
+If an issue exceeds an SLA, it is put into the `stale` state.

 * **Triager**: Daily (Business Days) review of new issues with initial feedback to OP or issue processed within 3 days of last activity.
 * **Reviewer / Contributing Reviewer**: Provide feedback within 3 days of the last activity on a PR
 * **Contributor**: 3 day updates as comments on the PR to indicate activity